morabicit/wave/README.md

 ## Exception Handling

-- **Global Exception Handler**:
-  - Uses `@RestControllerAdvice` to handle exceptions globally.
+- Implements a global exception handling mechanism using **Spring Rest Controller Advice**.
-  - Custom exceptions and validation errors are handled gracefully.
+- Custom exceptions are handled to provide meaningful error messages.
-  - Validation errors return detailed error messages.
+- Validation errors are processed and return detailed messages with field-specific issues.

 ---